ansys/ansys-templates/doc/source/how_to/usage.rst

    Available templates in ansys-templates are:

+   pybasic: Create a baic Python Package.
-   pypkg: Create a Python package template according to PyAnsys guidelines.
+   pyansys: Create a PyAnsys Python Package project.
+   pyansys_advanced: Create an advanced PyAnsys Python Package project.

 Creating a New Project